EaterUsr/thesecretmessage/README.md

 # thesecretmessage
-Write a secret message in an image.
+Write a secret message in a picture.